vulpineclub/vulpineclub.github.io/financial/index.md

 This page details some of the financials of vulpine.club.

+**This information is out-of-date**: Please see https://opencollective.com/vulpineclub for more up-to-date information!

 ## Expenses Overview

 As of September 23, 2018, the forecasted operational expenses for vulpine.club are about $1200/yr, or $100/mo.